 Breaking Down How CMMS Benefits Your Facilities

 What exactly is a CMMS in facilities management?
-A computerized maintenance management system helps organize and manage assets, inventory, work orders, accident reports, tasks, and other maintenance activities all in one platform.
+A computerized maintenance management system that helps organize and manage assets, inventory, work orders, accident reports, tasks, and other maintenance activities all in one platform.

 CMMS software is important because it is a central hub that houses everything from how-to videos and manuals to more detailed information on equipment.